 Unfortunately, to those managers who don’t understand or know about your mental health problems, this can look like you’re unwilling to be part of the team or to ‘have fun’ with the rest of them.
-Some managers will even form a stronger relationship with those colleagues that do go on the social events, leading to promotions, more opportunities or insider information on company updates.
+Some managers will even form stronger relationships with those colleagues that do go to social events, leading to promotions, more opportunities or insider information on company updates.
 So it can become a real problem professionally.

 ‘I told my manager about my mental illness and now they treat me differently’